Swirl vs Numa: Which AI Tool Actually Wins for Car Dealerships in 2026?

 Numa started as a phone-answering AI for service departments.
 Its core promise is simple: your service advisors miss 83% of calls that come directly to their desks.
 Numa answers those calls, books appointments, and saves repair orders.
 That is a real problem, and Numa solves it well.
 By late 2025 the company claimed 1,200+ dealerships, $48M in funding from Google's Gradient Ventures and Mitsui, and stats like a 29-point CSI improvement at Juneks CDJR and a 40% increase in service profits at Gold Coast Cadillac.

-Swirl is an all-in-one AI sales agent that works on the dealer website — not just the phone.
-It guides buyers through vehicle discovery, configuration, payment calculation, and test drive booking via conversation, in 50+ languages, without a human in the loop.
-BYD and Al-Futtaim deployed Swirl across their website, Blue Rewards app, and email in 2 weeks and saw 27% engagement and 5x conversion uplift.
+Swirl is an all-in-one AI sales agent delivering a Visual AI Experience (Multimodal) — voice, text, video, 3D, and interactive UI combined in one conversation — that works on the dealer website, not just the phone.
+It uses Browser Autonomy (the AI visually guides buyers through comparisons, configurations, financing, and booking directly on the dealer's website, without the buyer needing to click, scroll, or navigate themselves) in 50+ languages, without a human in the loop.
+BYD and Al-Futtaim deployed Swirl across their website, Blue Rewards app, and email in 2 weeks and saw 28% engagement and 5x conversion uplift.

 These products have some surface-level overlap — both use AI to engage automotive customers — but they operate on different channels, serve different departments, and win in different dealer scenarios.
 Here is the honest comparison.